Click on a name to learn more about our leadership team.

 President & CEO

-Gordon McCauley was appointed President and CEO of adMare BioInnovations (previously known as CDRD) in 2017 after serving on the Board for four years.
+Gordon McCauley, BA, MBA, ICD.D was appointed President and CEO of adMare BioInnovations in 2016 after serving on the Board for four years.
 Mr. McCauley is an accomplished life science investor and executive.

 Chief Scientific Officer